Genentech/topological_PRM_for_lungHRCT/README.md

 Analysis methods are adapted from methodology described in:<br />
 Hoff, B.A., Pompe, E., Galbán, S. et al. CT-Based Local Distribution Metric Improves Characterization of COPD.
 Sci Rep 7, 2999 (2017). https://doi.org/10.1038/s41598-017-02871-1

-NOTE: this pipeline calculates topology metrics from Minkowski functionals computed with the QuantImPy Python package, which may differ from Hoff et al. (2017).
+NOTE: this pipeline calculates topology metrics from Minkowski functionals computed with the QuantImPy Python package, which may differ from Minkowski measures in Hoff et al. (2017).

 ## Table of contents
 1. [Installation](#1-installation)